Sifchain/sifnode/docs/proposals/min_swap_fees.md

 fee = max(f * raw_XYK_output, min_fee)
 ```

-Where `min_fee` is a minimum fee parameter which can be set via an admin key.
+Where `min_fee` is a minimum fee parameter which is set via an admin key.
 See CLI
 section for more details.

 ## Events